 I love walking.
 Enjoying the outdoors, walking the dogs, window shopping.
 Walking is also very accessible.
 There’s a reason why there are so many fitness trackers that encourage 10,000 steps per day.
 It also doesn’t involve many accessories.
 If you have a comfortable pair of shoes, you are good to go.
-You can do it with friends, family, kids and animals!
-It’s also a very safe way to exercise during COVID-19.

 When we lived in a building downtown, I walked everywhere.
 I estimate I could walk upwards of 5 miles or more each day.
 I walked the dogs around Lake Eola each morning, walked my daughter to her preschool, then walked across downtown to my office building.
 There were several months where I was walking to her school for lunch.
 We walked to the grocery store on the other side of the lake, we walked to dinner, we walked to the park and playground.
 We walked everywhere!
 That was definitely the least I have weighed since I hit my 40s.

 Once we moved to the suburbs, I would still walk my daughter to school but the 7 block walk fell to 1 block.
 The daily 1 mile dog walk around the lake was 1/2 a mile around the neighborhood (and sometimes not even that since we could just let them out in the backyard).
 I had to drive to the grocery store and to my office.
 My daily movement dropped drastically, even with other exercise programs!

 I still prefer to walk over driving when I can.
 When I am visiting my client law firms downtown, I often park and walk from building to building.
 I’ve even worn through the bottom of my shoes!
 I love vacations to places like New York City or Las Vegas that encourage a lot of walking.
 I also love to spend the day at Disney with friends, walking a ton!